 The cloud management gateway can also serve content to clients.
 This functionality reduces the required certificates and cost of Azure VMs.
-For more information, see Plan for cloud management gateway.
+For more information, see Overview of cloud management gateway.

 To determine whether to include cloud distribution points in boundary groups, consider the following behaviors: